dmytri/cabinet/README_CONVENTIONS.md

 1. Reiterate the rule: do nothing after test runs
 2. Wait for user direction

+#### ALIGN prompt
+When I ask to "Align" the features
+1. Ensure CABINET.yaml and all feature files and step functions are aligned
+2. Ensure all descriptions match between CABINET.yaml, featue files and step files
+3. Ensure order of scenarios and steps are the same

 ## Code Guidelines

 ### Error Handling Philosophy